mohamedveron/go_app_template/README.md

 ## internal/api

 The API package is supposed to have all the APIs exposed by the application.
 A dedicated API package is created to standardize the functionality, when there are different kinds of servers running. e.g. an HTTP & a gRPC server.
-In such cases, the respective "handler" functions would inturn call `api.<Method name>`.
+In such cases, the respective "handler" functions would return call `api.<Method name>`.
 This gives a guarantee that all your APIs behave exactly the same without any accidental inconsistencies across different I/O methods.

-But remember, middleware handling is still at the internal/server layer. e.g. access log, authentication etc. Even though this can be brought to the `api` package, it doesn't make much sense because middleware are mostly dependent on the server/handler implementation.

 ## internal/users